moka-guys/samplesheet_validator/README.md

 * Sample name does not contain any illegal characters
 * Sample name is valid (validates using the [seglh-naming](https://github.com/moka-guys/seglh-naming/) library)
 * Pan numbers are in the list of allowed pan numbers supplied to the script
-* Library prep name in the sample name is in the list of allowed library prep names supplied to the script
 * Samplesheet contains any TSO samples

 ## Usage